d-smith/ml-speciality-notes/acloud.guru/09-implementation-and-operations.md

 Amazon Comprehend

 * Natural language processing (NLP) service that finds insights and relationships within text
+    * Identify language of text
+    * Extract key phrases, places, people, brands or events
+    * Text sentiment
+    * Analyzes text using tokenization and parts of speech
+    * Organize a collection of text files by topic
 * Use case example: sentiment analysis of social media

 Amazon Forcast